 They smile politely as we interrupt.
 While Hilarie makes introductions, the house dog pads in and I lean down to give her a skritch.
 “I have a dog!” a guy eagerly exclaims.
 “Want to see pictures?”
 “Maybe later,” Hilarie answers for me.

 Hilarie Cash, PhD, is a licensed mental health counselor who began treating various forms of tech addiction in the mid-1990s.
 Over the years, she made good progress with most clients in an office setting, but video game addiction was more recalcitrant.
 As she recalls, “I was frustrated because there was no place appropriate to send our gamers.”
-(Watch entire interview here.)
+(Watch my entire interview with Hilarie below)

 Clinical social worker Cosette Rae saw the same need in her practice.
 So in 2009, the pair created ReStart after Rae’s builder husband converted their home to serve as a campus for the first phase of the adult program.

 With night falling, Hilarie and I head back outside.
 A couple of tiny cottages dot the back yard.
 One is snug enough for just a person or two.
 The other, deeper in the woods, is filled with an arc of comfy chairs.
 In the center, an hour glass sits on a coffee table, atop a worn oriental rug.